 As well as Head of State for the UK, she also rules over 15 other Commonwealth realms as Head of the Commonwealth.
 The aim of the Commonwealth includes the promotion of democracy, human rights, good governance, the rule of law, individual liberty, egalitarianism, free trade, multilateralism, and world peace.
 There are 2.3 billion people in the member states which accounts for almost a third of the current world population.

-Throughout all her royal and commonwealth duties, Queen Elizabeth and her husband Prince Philip, Duke of Edinburgh, have raised four children, and have eight grandchildren.
-Prince Philip is the longest ever serving Royal Consort and they celebrated their 65th wedding anniversary in 2012.
+Throughout all her royal and commonwealth duties, Queen Elizabeth II and her husband Prince Philip, Duke of Edinburgh, have raised four children, and have eight grandchildren and five great-grandchildren.
+Prince Philip is the longest ever serving Royal Consort.